Diego Forlán: Mumbai City

 In August 2016, Forlán signed a three-month deal with Indian Super League club Mumbai City.
 He scored a hat-trick against Kerala Blasters in their 5–0 win on 19 November.

 Mumbai finished first in the league table and progressed to the semi-final of the playoffs where they would face ATK.
 After conceding an early goal, Mumbai equalised and soon took the lead from the headers of Leo Costa and Gerson Vieira.
 In both cases the free kicks were taken by Forlán.
 Forlán received a red card in the second half as ATK won the match 3–2.

 Kitchee

 On 4 January 2018, Forlán joined Hong Kong Premier League club Kitchee.
 He made his debut for Kitchee on 14 January 2018, coming off the bench in the 88th minute in a 2–2 draw against Southern.
 On 28 January, Forlán scored his first and second goals for Kitchee in a 7–0 victory over Biu Chun Rangers.
-He scored a hat-trick in a 5–1 win against Lee Man FC in the following match.
+He scored a hat-trick in a 5–1 win against Lee Man in the following match.
 Forlán played in Kitchee's 1–0 victory over Kashiwa Reysol in the 2018 AFC Champions League, helping Kitchee to become the first-ever team from Hong Kong to win a match in AFC Champions League history.
 On 13 May 2018, Forlán played his final match with the club, featuring in the first 56 minutes of a 2–0 victory, and went on to win the Hong Kong Premier League that season.